ACREcon 2015: ACCELERATE!

 The conference & expo will be held Friday, January 30th at the Cahaba Grand Conference Center in Birmingham where Daniel Corporation serves as the event host.
 ACREcon, the only statewide commercial real estate conference in Alabama, in its 16th yearyear, has a projected 2015 attendance of 500business and real estate industry leaders.
 Each year’s conference format incorporates a slate of key industry speakers for continuing education and professional development while providing ample time for networking with peers.

-Market Knowledge.
+Actionable Knowledge.
 NAIOP, the National Association of Industrial & Office Properties, a commercial real estate development organization, kick-offs the morning session - a conference highlight as University of Alabama MBA students and their NAIOP mentors take the stage to present a statewide market review of the four major Alabama markets by property type.

 Challenging the Conventional.
-More than ever, companies must engage rapidly changing market conditions, competitive pressures, and shifting customer demands and expectations, to look ahead and put themselves in a position to seize the opportunities presented in today’s commercial real estate market.
-Grayson Glaze, ACRE executive director points out that “Successful companies will foster an environment that rewards creativity and innovation, remain flexible, diverse and responsive.
+More than ever, companies must engage rapidly changing market conditions, competitive pressures, and shifting client demands and expectations, to look ahead and put themselves in a position to seize the opportunities presented in today’s commercial real estate market.
+Grayson Glaze, ACRE executive director points out that “Successful companies will deliver creative

+real estate solutions that accelerate the achievement their clients’ business objectives.
 Future success requires thought leadership, which is the key to sustainability, productivity, profitability and growth.
-It sets the tone, provides the vision, and brings out the best in people.”
+It accelerates the tone, provides the vision, and brings out the best in people.”